 Alice Isn't Dead by Joseph Fink (Review)

-Alice Isn't Dead cover (The silhouette of a truck appears in black, while beneath it the same image is reversed, becoming a skull)
+Alice Isn't Dead cover (the silhouette of a truck appears in black, while beneath it the same image is reversed, becoming a skull)

 (Cover Artist: Rob Wilson)